declare-lab/tango/README.md

 Checkpoint from training will be saved in the `saved/*/` directory.

-To perform audio generation and objective evaluation in AudioCaps test set from a checkpoint:
+To perform audio generation and objective evaluation in AudioCaps test set from a trained checkpoint:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python inference.py \